|English | Česky|

 Luke 13:31-33 describes a specific event.
 We meet Pharisees well disposed towards Jesus, which contradicts the later stereotypical perception of the Pharisees and looks plausibly.
 And according to Mark 14:58; 15:29, Jesus spoke about the third day.

 Luke 14:28-32 could have been an inspiration for Matthew 5:25 and is related to Thomas 98:

 Jesus said, “The kingdom of the father is like a certain man who wanted to kill a powerful man.
 In his own house he drew his sword and stuck it into the wall in order to find out whether his hand could carry through.
 Then he slew the powerful man.”

 Luke 16:1-8 has already been examined above.
-The parable of the dishonest manager closes the sequence from the collection of Jesus’ sayings.
-A similar parable of the laborers in the vineyard Matthew 20:1-15 is practically next to the above examined parable of the unforgiving servant Matthew 18:23-34, because the chapter Matthew 19 between them is continuously taken from Mark 10:1-31.
+The parable of the dishonest manager closes the sequence of the passages which were taken from the collection of Jesus’ sayings.

 The collection looks very authentic.
 It shows no Essene influence, so typical for the latest layer of Mark and for Matthew.

 It is exciting that among the most probable Jesus’ own words, we find also Luke 12:49-50 and Luke 13:31-33, which point to Jesus’ messianic self-understanding in the sense of Mark 9:12.